lamech-byte/alx-system_engineering-devops/0x19-postmortem/README.md

 # Postmortem: Service Outage on XYZ Web Application

 ## Issue Summary:
-Duration: May 10, 2023, 8:00 AM - May 10, 2023, 10:00 AM (UTC)
+* Duration: May 10, 2023, 8:00 AM - May 10, 2023, 10:00 AM
-Impact: The XYZ web application experienced a complete service outage during the specified duration.
+* Impact: The XYZ web application experienced a complete service outage during the specified duration.
 Users were unable to access the application, resulting in a 100% service disruption.

 ## Timeline:
 - 8:00 AM: The issue was detected when the monitoring system triggered an alert for a sudden increase in server response time.